isc-projects/kea/doc/sphinx/arm/admin.rst

         $ kea-admin db-init mysql -u database-user -p database-password -n database-name

-    While it is possible to create the database from within mysql client, we recommend you use the kea-admin tool as it performs some necessary validations to ensure Kea can access the database at runtime.
+    While it is possible to create the database from within the MySQL client, we recommend using the kea-admin tool as it performs some necessary validations to ensure Kea can access the database at runtime.
 Among those checks is that the schema does not contain any pre-existing tables.
-If there are any pre-existing tables they must be removed manaully.
+If there are any pre-existing tables they must be removed manually.
 An additional check examines the user's ability to create functions and triggers.
-If you encounter the following error:
+The following error indicates that the user does not have the necessary permissions to create functions or triggers:

     .. code-block:: console